-Ballantyne Country Club in Charlotte is a place to see Rees Jones playing to both his strategic leanings and his heroic leanings.
+Ballantyne Country Club in Charlotte is a place to see Rees Jones playing to his strategic, penal and heroic leanings.

 Consider the signature stretch along holes Nos.
 11 through 13.
 The first is a par five, which offers both safe and dangerous routes to a green perched above an inlet to the left.
 The adventurous can wrangle with the fairway bunker off the tee, offering a long, straight look at the green and an eagle, should they be so bold as to execute the shot.
 More conservative players can take their time getting to the putting surface on the 510-yard hole.